 • European and International Competition Law (2 ECTS credits): The course will on a comparative legal basis deal with problems related to what states could and should do in order to promote a competitive environment for their industries/businesses and to what the European Union does againts anticompetitive agreements, abuse of market power, and anticompetitive mergers.
 It wil also deal with recent developments in Competition Law such as the so called "more economic approach".

-• International Merges and Acquisitions (2 ECTS credits): In this intensive short course, students will be exposed to the most important elements of a typical merger-and-acquisition transaction involving a publicly traded target company.
+• International Mergers and Acquisitions (2 ECTS credits): In this intensive short course, students will be exposed to the most important elements of a typical merger-and-acquisition transaction involving a publicly traded target company.
 The course will take an interactive, practical approach, and will center on a hypothetical M & A scenario.
 This real-world scenario will be used to illuminate the legal and practical context in which mergers and takeovers are negotiated, the core contractual provisions of merger agreements, the interests of the various constituencies involved and the dynamics of balancing those interests, and the relevance of key legal principles to the strategic and tactical business decisions that must be made in the course of a fast-moving M & A transaction.

 • International Taxation (2 ECTS credits): International Taxation is a vital issue for a growing number of businesses and individuals across the world.
 The need to understand how the international system of taxations works is therefore a subject of importance to many futur practitioners.